Sod Installation Tips and Information

 Know your foundation

 Understanding the acidity of your soil can help you to decide which type of sod you want to use and if you need to do any additional prep work before laying sod.
 Most turf grasses work well in soil with a pH that is slightly acidic, generally between 6 and 7.5.
-You can take a small sample of soil and send it in to a local testing site to find out how your earth ranks.
+You can take a small sample of soil and send it in to an ag lab for testing to find out how your earth ranks.

 Measure twice, lay once